Stochastic Network Utilities

 - Return type:

-Check if the current network state is valid.
+Check if the network model is mixed (both open and closed classes).

 - Parameters: